department-of-veterans-affairs/vagov-content/pages/disability/eligibility/special-claims/clothing-allowance.md

 You’ll need to file a claim for disability compensation.

 To get your yearly payment, you’ll need to qualify by August 1 of that year.
-You may be able to get more than one payment if you meet at least one of the requirements listed below.
+You may be able to get more than one VA clothing allowance payment if you meet at least one of the requirements listed below.

 **At least one of these must be true:**
 - You have more than one prosthetic or orthopedic device, **or**